 On the Use of Force

-While Muslims are empowered to use any means necessary in the service of the struggle, violence often makes things worse.
-As we have seen with the Islamic State, as with al-Qaeda before them, it typically creates more chaos, more injustice, and turns people against Islam.
-This is not jihad, it is fitna.
+While Muslims are empowered to use any means necessary in the service of the struggle, violence often makes things worse (2:190).
+As we have seen with the Islamic State, and al-Qaeda before them, these tactics typically create more chaos, more injustice, and turn people against Islam.
+This is not jihad, it is fitna:

 That is, the error of the so-called “jihadists” is believing physical violence is the only or best way to carry out their mandate.
 In fact, there are myriad, far more effective, ways devote one’s life, one’s will, and one’s resources to the struggle.
 The error of the self-described “moderates,” on the other hand, is their shying away from coercion.

-While the Qur’an is clear that there must be no compulsion in religion (2:256), and it repeatedly emphasizes that peace is best if one is dealing with the honorable (e.g. 4:128)—nonetheless, there are many bad actors who cannot be reasoned with or trusted, many who will cause great harm if they are not stopped.
+While the Qur’an is clear that there must be no compulsion in religion (2:256), and it repeatedly emphasizes that peace is best if one is dealing with the honorable (e.g. 8:61-2)—nonetheless, there are many bad actors who cannot be reasoned with or trusted, many who are causing great harm, and will continue to cause great harm if they are not stopped.
 Virtually all social orders, to include secular ones, recognize this fact and empower authorities to exercise various forms of coercion against toxic figures.
 However, sometimes the authorities are, themselves, the problem–and insofar as this perversion is institutional, one must speak to power in a language it understands:

-For instance, there are myriad strategies to constrain and coerce, as needed, without direct violence—especially through collective action.
-And this leads us to the second principle error of the “jihadists,” they tend to focus on divisive issues rather than forming coalitions across the religious spectrum with people of good faith, focusing on and building upon points of commonality:
+For instance, there are strategies to constrain and coerce, as needed, without direct violence—especially through collective action.
+This leads us to the second principle error of the “jihadists,” they tend to focus on divisive issues rather than forming coalitions across the religious spectrum with people of good faith, focusing on and building upon points of commonality:

 Understanding our mandate in this way, there is no law which can prevent Muslims from advancing al-sharia in their societies, no security measures which can stop us from waging jihad:

-We are engaged in the struggle when we expose and confront corruption; when we assist the immediate needs of the poor and work to restructure the socio-economic systems which impoverish; when we exploit the existing laws to punish the guilty and defend the innocent; when we resist Zionism as well as anti-Semitism to promote peace for our brothers and sisters in Palestine; when we stand in solidarity against oppression, knowing that submission to God often entails civil disobedience.
+We are engaged in the struggle when we expose and confront corruption; when we assist the immediate needs of the poor and work to restructure the socio-economic systems which impoverish; when we exploit the existing laws to punish the guilty and defend the innocent; when we stand in solidarity against oppression, knowing that submission to God often entails civil disobedience.